12 page speed optimization tips (to CRUSH your load time)

 How to do it

-Enabling GZip Compression can typically be done through your hosting service.
-On CPanel based hosts, you need to find the Optimize Website section, and enable it as below.
+Enabling GZip compression can typically be done through your hosting service.
+On cPanel-based hosts, you need to find the Optimize Website section and enable it as below.

 gzip compression